 A blood transfusion involves taking blood from one person (a donor) and giving it to another to replace blood lost in major accidents, or during life-saving operations, for instance.
 Check out if you can perform a safe blood transfusion yourself!Play the Blood Typing Game

-MEDICINE PRIZE 1930 Human blood groups were discovered in 1901 by Karl Landsteiner.More on Karl Landsteiner
+Human blood groups were discovered in 1901 by Karl Landsteiner, later awarded the Nobel Prize in Physiology or Medicine.More on Karl Landsteiner

-Two most common reasons cited by people who don't give blood are:
+Two most common reasons why people don't give blood are: